General rules on study and assessment

 2.4 Director of Assessment and Directorate of Assessment

-The Director of Assessment consults with the relevant School Deans and the Director of the Department of Preliminary Studies on the arrangement of the final assessment period.
+The Director of Assessment consults with the relevant School Dean and the Director of the Department of Preliminary Studies on the arrangement of the final assessment period.
 The Directorate of Assessment is composed of the Director of Assessment and the Director of Teaching Affairs and Registry.

 2.5 Duration of final examinations and final assignments